 MRCPI is recognised around the world as an international benchmark of excellence in medicine, opening up new opportunities for career advancement.

 When you are conferred as a Member of the Royal College of Physicians of Ireland, it marks a major milestone on the path to becoming a specialist.
 You are joining a global network of respected physicians whose roots date back to 1654.
-Today we have over 6,000 Members in 70 countries around the world.
+Today we have over 9,000 Members in more than 90 countries around the world.

 Membership of the Royal College of Physicians of Ireland (MRCPI) is an internationally recognised benchmark of excellence, valued by healthcare employers worldwide.